ezhang3333/LeNet-5-CNN/lab5/README.md

 * Compute the histogram of the image

-* Compute the scan (prefix sum) of the histogram to arrive at the histogram equalization function
+* Compute the scan (prefix sum) of the histogram to arrive at the histogram equalization function.

 * Apply the equalization function to the input image to get the color corrected image

 ## Background